1.1 Operating Systems

 2. Required Packages

-The Oracle installation guide lists the required packages for the various Linux flavors.
-Some of the packages will already exist on your system, since they are included in the Linux installation.
-You should verify that they were installed by using the command rpm –q package_name.
-You will need to install any of the required packages that have not been installed by default.
+The Oracle installation guide lists the required packages for various Linux flavors.
+Some of the packages are already existing on our system since they are included in the Linux installation.
+However, we should verify that they are installed by using the command, rpm –q package_name.
+Then, we will need to install any of the required packages that has not been installed by default.

 3. Kernel Parameters

-You may need to adjust the kernel parameters if your Oracle system will have high memory needs.
+We may need to adjust the kernel parameters if our Oracle system needs high memory.
 Kernel parameters are in the /etc/sysctl.conf file, which can be edited to make the necessary modifications.

-After this file is edited, you must activate the changes by running the following at the command prompt as root:
+After this file is edited, we must activate the changes by running the following at the command prompt as root:

 > /sbin/sysctl -a | grep <param-name>